yassinkortam/pydicom/doc/tutorials/contributing_code.rst

 Once the tests are complete you should get a short summary of the results.
 At this stage the entire test suite *should* pass.
-If you get any failures or errors you should check the :gh:`issue tracker <pydicom/issues>` for any relevant issues or create a new one if there are none.
+If you get any failures or errors you should check the
+`issue tracker <https://github.com/pydicom/pydicom/issues>`_ for any relevant issues or create a new one if there are none.